-Many studies show drinking alcohol increases the risk of breast cancer [21].
+Many studies show women who drink alcohol have an increased risk of breast cancer [23].

-A pooled analysis of data from 53 studies found for each alcoholic drink consumed per day, the relative risk of breast cancer increased by about 7 percent [21].
+A pooled analysis of data from 53 studies found for each alcoholic drink consumed per day, the relative risk of breast cancer increased by about 7% [23].

-Women who had 2-3 alcoholic drinks per day had a 20 percent higher risk of breast cancer compared to women who didn’t drink alcohol [21].
+Women who had 2-3 alcoholic drinks per day had a 20% higher risk of breast cancer than women who didn’t drink alcohol [23].

 Learn about alcohol and breast cancer survival.